Frijol/climate-change/book_list.md

 ## Kelsey's shortlist

 * [Hot, Flat, and Crowded by Thomas Friedman](https://www.goodreads.com/book/show/2358737.Hot_Flat_and_Crowded).
-If you're only going to read one of these books (and you're American), this is the one I'd recommend.
+If you're only going to read one of these books (and you're American), this is the one I'd recommend for most people.
 It summarizes the main thrust of several of the books I've read and puts it into a geopolitical context.
 My favorite argument: Americans need a tax on carbon emissions because right now, by heavily subsidizing oil, we're already paying this tax (in effect) but to oil dictatorships rather than to our own country.
 Quick caveat: the author's tone works better as an audiobook.

-* [This Changes Everything by Naomi Klein](https://www.goodreads.com/book/show/21913812-this-changes-everything).
-Not an easy read, but sweeping and loaded with examples and reference material.
-This thorough book looks at the environmental movement from several different angles.
-Klein is highly opinionated, so the challenge is in parsing out her biases versus widely held opinion.

 * [What Can a Technologist Do about Climate Change?
 (A Personal View) by Bret Victor](http://worrydream.com/ClimateChange/).
 Detailed, illustrated, and actionable essay on how techies and entrepreneurs can work on the problem of climate change.